Solo exhibition in Institut de Carton – Brussels

 Curated by Willem Oorebeek, Henri Jacobs, Suchan Kinoshita and Maarten Greve

-The guided tours of Dirk Snauwaert – Director of Wiels, and Noor Mertens – Director of Kunstverein Langenhagen, in the exhibition of Maddy Arkesteyn, planned on Saturday October 31st, have been cancelled.
+The guided tours of Dirk Snauwaert – Director of Wiels, and Noor Mertens – Director of Kunstverein Langenhagen, in the exhibition of Maddy Arkesteyn, planned on Saturday October 31st, have been cancelled due to Covid 19.

 Guided tours by friends, curators and people close to Maddy to talk about her and her work.